 Meet The Team…

-Protection of the environment in which we live and operate is part of Millennium Hygiene Services’ core values and principles and we consider it to be a sound business practice.
+Protection of the environment in which we live and operate is part of our core values and principles.

 - At Millennium Hygiene we realize that environmental issues are increasingly important.
-We follow policies and procedures to ensure our operations do least possible harm to the environment.
-These policies are regularly reviewed and updated by our management team.
+We follow policies and procedures to ensure our operations do the least possible harm to the environment.
+We regularly review and update our policies.

-- Millennium Hygiene specialises in the supply and servicing of washroom hygiene equipment and provides a wide range of Environmental Health, Hygiene and Safety services and products.
+- We specialise in the supply and servicing of washroom hygiene equipment and provide a wide range of Environmental Health, Hygiene and Safety services and products.
 We are a company proud of our continuing development and improvement, and our ability to satisfy our client’s needs.

 - Millennium Hygiene acknowledges the need to conduct its business in a manner, which is consistent with protecting both the global and local environment.
-It will commit the necessary financial and personnel resources to fulfil the company’s commitment to improving the environment and preventing pollution in line with this Environmental Policy.
+We commit the necessary financial and personnel resources to fulfil our commitment to improving the environment and preventing pollution in line with this Environmental Policy.

-- The Directors takes responsibility for the environmental performance of the company.
+- The Directors take responsibility for the environmental performance of the company.

-Millennium Hygiene actively support the Animals Asia Foundation www.animalsasia.org.
-We have sponsored a bear since 2008 at the Chengdu Sanctuary that was called Gypsy, unfortunately she passed away in 2019 but we continue to support the great work this charity do.
+www.animalsasia.org.
+We have sponsored a bear since 2008 at the Chengdu Sanctuary that was called Gypsy, unfortunately she passed away in 2019 but we continue to support the great work that this charity do.